5 Biggest Marketing Challenges for Dentists (And what to do about them.)

 Do I really need a marketing agency?
 (Important)

-This is a competition across all Google Partners and we’re happy to admit that we finished 3rd for 2016.
+in the country for New Client Revenue during 2016.
+This is a competition across all Google Partners and we’re happy to admit that we finished 3rd

+.
+(You can read about it in the FAQ) Good place to start, right?
 Here are a few guidelines.
 But to keep it brief:

 - They never guarantee results.